 When Elizabeth was born her grandfather, King George V was on the throne and it was widely reported that Elizabeth was his favourite grandchild.

-Our Queen herself has had four children: Charles, Prince of Wales; Anne, Princess Royal; Prince Andrew, Duke of York; Prince Edward, Earl of Wessex.
+Our Queen herself had four children: Charles, Prince of Wales; Anne, Princess Royal; Prince Andrew, Duke of York; Prince Edward, Earl of Wessex.

-Officially her title is given as: Elizabeth the Second, by the Grace of God, of The United Kingdom of Great Britain and Northern Ireland, and Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.
+Officially her title was given as: Elizabeth the Second, by the Grace of God, of The United Kingdom of Great Britain and Northern Ireland, and Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.

 In 2013 she was also awarded a BAFTA (British Academy of Film and Television Arts) in a ceremony that was held at Windsor Castle.

 The BAFTA was given to her for her “lifelong support of the British film and television industry.”
-This also goes hand-in-hand with the Queen’s most recent impressive appearance as a Bond girl in the opening ceremony for the London Olympics!
+This also goes hand-in-hand with the Queen’s impressive appearance as a Bond girl in the opening ceremony for the London Olympics!

 We also have a self-guided Royal London Walk to explore on your own!+++